Marugannwg/LLM_Chatlog_Typology/README.md

 * pandas, numpy, scikit‑learn, sentence‑transformers, umap‑learn, matplotlib, seaborn, tqdm
 * (optional) cuBLAS/cuDNN‑enabled PyTorch for GPU‑accelerated embedding & UMAP

-Install them manually or via `pip install -r requirements.txt` (a ready‑made file is included).

-### Configuration knobs

-Most paths and hyper‑parameters live in the `config` block at the top of `pipeline_overview.py`.
-If you want to work on a laptop, set `--sample 50000` to down‑sample before embedding.

----

-You can then drop the PNGs directly into the LaTeX manuscript or tweak the colour palette inside `umap_plotting.ipynb`.

 ---

 ## Licence